Mass anti-coup protests in Sudan mark uprising anniversary | Law-Order

 “Today, we are facing a retreat in the path of our revolution that threatens the country's security and integrity,” Hamdok said, adding that the agreement was meant to preserve achievements his government made in the past two years, and to ''protect our nation from sliding to a new international isolation.”
 “The deal, in my view, is the most effective and inexpensive means to return to the course of civic and democratic transition,” he said.

-Hamdok urged political parties and movement to agree on a “national charter” to complete the democratic transition and achieve peace with rebel groups.
+Hamdok urged political parties and movements to agree on a “national charter” to complete the democratic transition and achieve peace with rebel groups.

 The pro-democracy movement has meanwhile insisted that power be handed over to a civilian government to lead the transition.
 Their relentless protests follow the slogan: “No negotiations, no compromise, no power-sharing” with the military.